 If you would like to raise your rent beyond this guideline, you’ll have to make an application to the LTB.
 Your request will be evaluated based on the provisions that govern that situation.

-You are allowed to increase the rent 12 months after the day the tenancy began or the last rent increase (if there was one).
+You are allowed to increase the rent once every 12 months period.
 Like with ending a tenancy, you must also give your tenant a 90-days written notice (form downloadable on the LTB website) prior to the increase.

-Because there’s a lot involved with rent increases in Ontario, it would be of great help if you learned more about the subject.
+Because there’s a lot involved with rent increases in Toronto, it would be of great help if you learned more about the subject.

-FAQs About the Landlord Tenant Act in Ontario
+FAQs About the Landlord Tenant Act in Toronto

-All of the rights held by tenants in Ontario are outlined in the Residential Tenancies Act.
-This is a non-conclusive list of many of the most common rights that tenants need to know that they have when renting in Ontario:
+All of the rights held by tenants in Toronto, Ontario are outlined in the Residential Tenancies Act.
+This is a non-conclusive list of many of the most common rights that tenants need to know that they have when renting in Toronto:

 - Reasonable enjoyment of the property without interruption by the landlord or others